19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Orcish Pantheon.md

 ### Morgath the Reaper

-Morgath takes the souls of the damned to deadlands.
+Morgath takes the souls of the damned to the deadlands.
 Second son of Oroken.

 ### Lyssara of the Bloodmoon